rgcottrell/pytorch-human-performance-gec/README.md

 # pytorch-human-performance-gec

-A PyTorch implementation of "Reaching Human-level Performance in Automatic Grammatical Error Correction: An Empirical Study"
+The goal of this project is to implement a grammatical error correction model from paper ["Reaching Human-level Performance in Automatic Grammatical Error Correction: An Empirical Study"](https://arxiv.org/abs/1807.01270) using [PyTorch](https://github.com/pytorch/pytorch) and [fairseq](https://github.com/pytorch/fairseq).

+While the original paper achieves human performance, this implementation is more about an empirical study on applying deep learning in NLP as a university team project.

+## What We Learned

+TODO

 ## Initialize Submodules